Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-1. It shall be unlawful for any person to purchase, or deal in, or sell cattle, swine, horses, deer, camelids, sheep, goats or poultry at wholesale, or for any person to operate or conduct an auction where cattle, swine, horses, deer, camelids, sheep, goats or poultry are sold, or for any person to transport poultry, unless such wholesale cattle, swine, horse, deer, camelids, sheep, goats or poultry dealer or auctioneer or poultry transporter holds a domestic animal health permit granted by the commissioner.
+1. It shall be unlawful for any person to purchase, deal in, sell, or rescue cattle, swine, horses, cervids, camelids, sheep, goats or poultry; to operate or conduct an auction where cattle, swine, horses, cervids, camelids, sheep, goats or poultry are sold; or to transport poultry, unless such dealer, auctioneer, poultry transporter, or rescue holds a domestic animal health permit granted by the commissioner.

-2. No person who holds or is required to hold a domestic animal health permit shall purchase, sell or otherwise deal in cattle, deer, swine, camelids, sheep or goats unless and until an ear tag is securely affixed to the ear of such animal or unless such animal is otherwise identified by a registration number, distinctive tattoo, electronic identification device or other unique permanent mark or, for an animal that is moved directly to slaughter, an official backtag.
+2. No person who holds or is required to hold a domestic animal health permit shall purchase, sell, rescue, or otherwise deal in cattle, cervids, swine, camelids, sheep or goats unless and until an ear tag is securely affixed to the ear of such animal, unless such animal is otherwise identified by a registration number, distinctive tattoo, electronic identification device or some other unique permanent mark or, for an animal that is moved directly to slaughter, an official backtag.

-3. No person shall deface, obliterate or remove an ear tag or other identification mark affixed to an animal under his or her control, or shall affix an ear tag to the ear of an animal that has previously been affixed to the ear of another animal.
+3. No person shall deface, obliterate or remove an official ear tag or other identification mark affixed to an animal under their control, or shall affix an official ear tag to the ear of an animal that has previously been affixed to the ear of another animal.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.